swagtop/bevy-flake/docs/pitfalls.md

 ```

 You are trying to compile to Windows-GNU using `cargo build`.
 You should:
+1. Use the MSVC target instead. `bevy-flake` no longer supports this target.
-1. Refrain from using the `--no-wrapper` flag here.
+2. Refrain from using the `--no-wrapper` flag here.
-2. Use `cargo zigbuild` instead of `cargo build`.
+3. Use `cargo zigbuild` instead of `cargo build`.

 ### failed to run custom build command for \`blake3`